Cyclone Indlala: Impact

 Flooding from Indlala affected a 131700 km2 area of northern Madagascar, notably in the cities of Antalaha, Maroantsetra, and Sambava, where the cyclone severed phone lines and caused power outages.
 In Maroantsetra, the cyclone destroyed the roof of a prison; ten prisoners escaped, and three were re-arrested.
 The entire town of Maroantsetra was flooded, as were 90% of surrounding villages, reaching at least 0.8 m deep.
 Rising rivers forced families to flee their homes and gather in the city hall.
 Small communities lost radio contact for two days.
 Most of the water wells in Maroantsetra were contaminated, leaving 25,000 people without access to clean drinking water.
 North of its landfall point, Indlala wrecked about 40% of Antalaha's buildings.
 The storm washed away boats, blew away roofs, contaminated wells, and decimated crops.
 The local vanilla crop was finally starting to mature after Cyclone Gafilo's destructive landfall in 2004.
 Indlala wrecked about 90% of the vanilla orchids in and around Antalaha, and about 80% of the country's vanilla production.
 East of the country's capital Antananarivo, the cyclone damaged a power station, causing power outages.
 In Ambanja along Madagascar's northwest coast, flooding displaced about 9,000 people, after a rapid rise of water 3 m high.
 In Sofia region in northwest Madagascar, floods were the region's worst since 1959.
-Flooding in Diana and Sofia regions killed 95 people, with 20,000 people left homeless.
+Flooding in the Diana and Sofia regions killed 95 people, with 20,000 people left homeless.